Alright, the recording of the debate can now be accessed online. I have uploaded it to the blog and you can listen to it below:

-Overall, I feel that the debate went well and don’t have any post-debate remarks at this time.
+Overall, I feel that the debate went very well and do not have any post-debate remarks at this time.

 A few links for further reading: